CloudTestDrive/EventLabs/README.md

 This lab will show you how to set up integration between 2 systems simply using the drag & drop features of Integration Cloud Service.
 In this exercise we will set up an integration between a RightNow instance and a generic REST service of a mobile Application.

 + [APIARY](Integration/APICS/APIPCS-DesignFirst.md) -
-The objective of this lab is to give you an overview of the Oracle APIARY Cloud Platform as an API Developer.
+The objective of this lab is to give you an overview of the APIARY Cloud Platform as an API Developer.

 + [API Platform Cloud Service](Integration/APICS/APIPCS-Manager.md) -
-The objective of this lab is to give you a comprehensive overview of the Oracle API Platform Cloud Service as an API Manager.
+The objective of this lab is to give you a comprehensive overview of the API Platform Cloud Service as an API Manager.

 ## Prerequisites ##